papiodesu/leptos_book/src/async/11_suspense.md

 }
 ```

-「Suspend」 allows us to avoid null-checking each resource, and removes some additional complexity from the code.
+"Suspend" allows us to avoid null-checking each resource, and removes some additional complexity from the code.

-## 「<Await/>」
+## "<Await/>"

-If you’re simply trying to wait for some 「Future」 to resolve before rendering, you may find the 「<Await/>」 component helpful in reducing boilerplate. 「<Await/>」 essentially combines a 「OnceResource」 with a 「<Suspense/>」 with no fallback.
+If you’re simply trying to wait for some "Future」 to resolve before rendering, you may find the 「<Await/>」 component helpful in reducing boilerplate. 「<Await/>」 essentially combines a 「OnceResource」 with a 「<Suspense/>" with no fallback.

 In other words:

-1. It only polls the 「Future」 once, and does not respond to any reactive changes.
+1. It only polls the "Future" once, and does not respond to any reactive changes.
-2. It does not render anything until the 「Future」 resolves.
+2. It does not render anything until the "Future" resolves.
-3. After the 「Future」 resolves, it binds its data to whatever variable name you choose and then renders its children with that variable in scope.
+3. After the "Future" resolves, it binds its data to whatever variable name you choose and then renders its children with that variable in scope.

 ```rust
 async fn fetch_monkeys(monkey: i32) -> i32 {